 Benefit amount:

-Employment or self-employment income of each spouse.
+the employment or self-employment income of each spouse

-Whether both spouses receive the benefit
+whether both spouses receive the benefit

 Service Canada provides an online benefit estimator to help determine eligibility and payment amounts.